Bower School of Music & the Arts Concerts

 Purchase Tickets

-Watch a selection of events from the 2020/21 Season here
+Watch a selection of events from past seasons here

 WGCU logoThe Bower School of Music & the Arts would like to thank our streaming partner, WGCU Public Media